 (b) The department will base its program agreement on an eligible school or district’s existing agreement with the department to operate one or more federal school nutrition programs.
 The program agreements will include, but are not limited to, a requirement that the eligible school or district comply with applicable state and federal requirements for the administration of the federal school nutrition programs and the terms of its existing agreement to operate one or more federal school nutrition programs.

 (7)(a) The Oregon Department of Education will develop an annual supplemental meal reimbursement rate for the Community Eligibility Provision Incentive Reimbursement Program.
-The supplemental meal reimbursement rate will be based on the average of the applicable standard per-meal reimbursement rates and the higher severe need per-meal reimbursement rates published by the United States Department of Agriculture for the National School Lunch and School Breakfast Programs.
+The supplemental meal reimbursement rate will be based on:

+(A) The free reimbursement rate established by the United States Department of Agriculture for reimbursable meals; and

+(B) Any amounts otherwise reimbursed or paid by state, federal or other sources.

 (b) Notwithstanding paragraph (a) of this subsection, the department may calculate an alternative supplemental meal reimbursement at a lower rate for schools and districts participating in the program that have an identified student percentage that is equal to or greater than 30 percent, but less than 40 percent, as of April 1 of the fourth year of the school or district’s four-year community eligibility cycle, and are continuing on the Community Eligibility Provision for a fifth year.